 How do scientists represent the previously invisible?
 How do they convince their peers, and communicate their observations with microscopes to a larger audience?
 Here, images are of crucial importance.
 A well-constructed scientific illustration could say more than a thousand words.

 This project (2021-2027) explores the genesis of visual representations of the micro-world in early modern Europe.
-Observing strange and unknown structures through microscopes, pioneers such as Robert Hooke, Johannes Swammerdam, Marcello Malpighi and Antoni van Leeuwenhoek faced unprecedented challenges.
-They had to find ways to correspond about the unknown world of insect-anatomy, bodily fluids and bacteria.
+Observing strange and unknown structures, microscopists such as Robert Hooke, Johannes Swammerdam, Marcello Malpighi and Antoni van Leeuwenhoek faced unprecedented challenges.
+They had to find ways to correspond about the unknown world of insect-anatomy, bodily fluids and micro-organisms.
 To do so, they developed new visual idioms to analyze, interpret and shape their observations.
+Our hypothesis is that the practices developed in the seventeenth century, are still of great relevance today.

-In the same decades, a novel medium increased the prominence of the image: the scientific journal, starting with the Philosophical Transactions in 1664.
-Images included in publications had a powerful impact on readers, becoming crucial for the dissemination, discussion and confirmation of new knowledge.
+In the same decades, a novel appeared: the scientific journal, starting with the Philosophical Transactions in 1664.
+Images included in these publications had a powerful impact on readers, becoming crucial for the dissemination, discussion and confirmation of new knowledge.